-Acupuncture for menopause – a trusted option
+Acupuncture for menopause – a trusted natural option

 The idea behind the treatment is to help reduce symptoms like depression, mood swings, irritability, and hot flashes.

 - Tenderness and swelling in the breasts

 Hormone replacement therapy is also not an appropriate treatment option for women with the existing liver, heart disease, blood clotting issues, as well as those patients who have had a heart attack or stroke.

 In 2002 a large clinical trial of hormone replacement therapy for healthy post-menopausal women has been halted early because the data showed clearly that the risks outweigh the benefits.
 There was increased risk of breast cancer, heart attacks and stroke.
 And while some researchers argue that there are flaws in the study, the controversy about the risks of HRT remains.
 This is the reason only about 14% of women take HRT according to the data from UK.

 There have been other studies looking into the effects of HRT since.
 And while some recommend use of HRT, others are less positive, like a review in 2015 found that the incidence of ovarian cancer has increased, or this study published in 2019 found that HRT may increase the risk of Alzheimer’s.